-As Director of Health Outcomes Research at Winthrop, Dr. Brand is responsible for leading a health outcomes research program, assisting clinical investigators with the design and conduct of observational studies, and evaluating the hospital's clinical programs.
+As Director of Health Outcomes Research at NYU Winthrop, Dr. Brand is responsible for leading a health outcomes research program, assisting clinical investigators with the design and conduct of observational studies, and evaluating the hospital's clinical programs.
 He contributes to house staff training and mentoring, as well as faculty research development.

 Collin Brathwaite, MD, FACS, FASMBS

 Collin E.M.
 Brathwaite, MD, is Chairman of the Department of Surgery, Chief Division of Minimally Invasive Surgery, General, Minimally Invasive, Bariatric Surgery and Director of our Minimally Invasive Surgery Fellowship Program.
 Dr. Brathwaite has received several teaching awards, has authored or co-authored numerous publications on various aspects of surgery, and presently holds two patents.

 His current research interests include clinical outcomes from various bariatric surgery procedures and investigations on the impact of gastric bypass on Type 2 diabetes and obesity using a laboratory model.

 Melissa Fazzari, PhD, MS

-Dr. Melissa Fazzari joined Winthrop in 2013 as the Director of the Biostatistics Department, and focuses on overseeing the activities of the group as well as collaborating with Winthrop investigators.
+Dr. Melissa Fazzari joined NYU Winthrop in 2013 as the Director of the Biostatistics Department, and focuses on overseeing the activities of the group as well as collaborating with NYU Winthrop investigators.
 Dr. Fazzari also currently works with researchers at Mount Sinai developing prognostic models using methylation and gene expression data to predict treatment response and other patient outcomes in Mantle Cell Lymphoma.

 Nazeeh Hanna, MD

-Nazeeh Hanna, MD has been a faculty member and Chief of Neonatology at Winthrop University Hospital since 2007.
+Nazeeh Hanna, MD has been a faculty member and Chief of Neonatology at NYU Winthrop Hospital since 2007.
 His research track is focused in the area of developmental immunology and the potential impact of maternal exposure to environmental toxicants on preterm births.
 Dr. Hanna research interests were funded by several national agencies including NIH, NICHD, American Lung Association and National Institute of Environmental Health Sciences.
 Dr. Hanna has been an invited speaker and a Chair in National conferences on Neonatology and Reproductive Biology/Immunology.

 Mahmood Hussain, PhD

-Dr. Mahmood Hussain is the Director of the Diabetes and Obesity Research Center and Director of Basic Science at Winthrop-University Hospital.
+Dr. Mahmood Hussain is the Director of the Diabetes and Obesity Research Center and Director of Basic Science at NYU Winthrop Hospital.
 Dr. Hussain is an internationally renowned expert and leader in lipid biology and cardiovascular disease.

 Alan Jacobson, MD